section-engineering-education/engineering-education/articles/react-native-firebase-facebook-authentication/index.md

 > **IMPORTANT** - We will not be using [Expo](https://expo.io/) in our project.

-You can follow [this documentation](https://reactnative.dev/docs/environment-setup) to set up the environment and create a new React app.
+Follow [this documentation](https://reactnative.dev/docs/environment-setup) to set up the development environment.

 Make sure you're following the React Native CLI Quickstart, not the Expo CLI Quickstart.